It's wildflower season and conditions this year may be just right to bring “super blooms” to life in parts of California and the southwestern USA.

-Super blooms are a relatively rare floral phenomenon, even in places renowned for vibrant native wildflowers.
-But after a winter of extremely heavy rain, California’s desert landscapes are expected to briefly burst into brilliant carpets of color in springtime — revealing nature at its most spectacular as seeds that have laid dormant for years burst into color en masse.
+Super blooms, when flower blossoms burst to life en masse, are a relatively rare floral phenomenon, even in places renowned for vibrant native wildflowers.
+But after another winter of heavy rain, California’s desert landscapes are again expected to burst into brilliant carpets of color this spring.

 Where can I view super blooms this year?

-Whether those events will be repeated in 2023 is hard to say, despite the current optimistic outlook.
-While parts of southern San Diego are already in full bloom, officials say it is impossible to predict precisely where, when and if wildflowers will bloom elsewhere this year.
-Cold weather or a hot spell could stop an intense bloom from happening.
-Some shows might be modest if they do occur.
-And others could be over as quickly as they began – as in Death Valley National Park, where most wildflowers are referred to as “ephemerals” because they are short-lived.
+Officials say it is impossible to predict precisely where, when, and if wildflowers will bloom elsewhere this year.
+Cold weather or a hot spell could halt an intense bloom.
+Some displays might be modest if they do occur, while others could be over as quickly as they began—as in Death Valley National Park, where most wildflowers are referred to as “ephemerals” because they are so short-lived.

 A wide-angle macro shot of some fresh morning wildflowers